jcolag/entropy-arbitrage/2024-12-05-man-people.md

 ## Man of The People

-We should probably get it out of the way now, that the writers transparently modeled the plot after Oscar Wilde's [**The Picture of Dorian Gray**](https://en.wikipedia.org/wiki/The_Picture_of_Dorian_Gray), down to naming the transport ship the *Dorian*.
+We should probably get it out of the way now, that the writers transparently modeled the plot after Oscar Wilde's {% wiki The_Picture_of_Dorian_Gray|**The Picture of Dorian Gray**|en %}, down to naming the transport ship the *Dorian*.
 Here, the character who usually doesn't serve much purpose beyond decoration substitutes for the painting, which I feel would work well as ironic meta-commentary, if I thought that the writers had that much self-awareness...

  > Captain's log, stardate 46071.6.
 We have been called to the aid of a transport ship, which has been attacked near Rekag-Seronia.
 Hostilities between the two factions on that planet have intensified recently, threatening an important Federation shipping route.